jewelsofthought/neshama/site/posts/tol/old/tae/paradigm_shift.md

 > It calls upon us, again and again, to walk a certain path.
 If we do not listen to this silent voice, we will most likely encounter some form of disease&mdash;a place in which one has has no peace.

-The new paradigm’s lack of rootedness requires a system of communication and organisation which will enable it to embed itself in the current reality, in order to implement the environment and relationships for a better future to emerge.
+The new paradigm's lack of rootedness requires a system of communication and organisation which will enable it to embed itself in the current reality, in order to implement the environment and relationships for a better future to emerge.

 > Sage: "Only purpose (evolution) is to evolve into a better version of your previous self"